There’s a dirty little secret in the world of whale watching, and last weekend I learned what it is.

 As we waited to board the boat, a guy with a video camera was on the upper deck pointing the camera down at us.
 Cuddy waved at him, and he returned the wave with a thumbs up.

 A girl with a Dixie cup full of little white pills greeted us as we came aboard.
 “Complimentary Dramamine, take one please.
 But take it now.”
 Cuddy popped one in his mouth and said, “Hey, just like a party in college!”
-We even got a nice cup of water to wash down the pills.

 We took a seat at the back of the boat.
 It was less crowded there and we had an unobstructed view.
 To our left, we saw a seal diving in the water.
 Cool.
 We slowly made our way out to sea.
 The video camera guy came by and said he’d be offering a commemorative video after the trip.
 He thought his great shot of Cuddy waving would make it a winner for sure.
 It started to get chilly, so we moved inside.

 We sat across from each other in a booth-type arrangement.
 Maybe it was my imagination, but it seemed like the farther we went, the less color was in Cuddy’s cheeks.
 He was still laughing and joking though.
-We’d brought some Dove chocolates with us, and he said, “We’d better eat all these now, in case we can’t later.”
+We brought some Dove chocolates with us, and he said, “We’d better eat all these now, in case we can’t later.”
 We laughed hysterically and did just that.

 But when I looked up from my phone, things weren’t going so well across from me.